Rinfella/zola-ssg/content/Installing web servers on Linux.md

 }
 ```

-The above sample configuration can be sued as a reference and can be modified according to your needs.
+The above sample configuration can be used as a reference and can be modified according to your needs.
 The `trace_enable` option set to `no` tells the server not to disclose the type and version of the web server used when encountering unexpected pages such as `Not Found (404)` page.

 For further advanced configurations, please refer to the [Nginx Documentations](https://nginx.org/en/docs/)